iqtree/iqtree.github.io/doc/PoMo.md

     iqtree -s example.cf

 `-s` is the option to specify the name of the alignment file.
-At the end of the run IQ-TREE writes several output files.
-Among others:
+At the end of the run IQ-TREE writes the same output files as in the standard version (see [tutorial]).

 * `example.cf.iqtree`: the main report file that is self-readable.
 You should look at this file to see the computational results.
 It